kaugm/mmwm/README.md

 # mmWM
 #### Modern Minimalistic Window Manager

 mmWM is a dynamic window manager that is heavily based off of FrankenWM but with many _unnecessary_ features stripped out, and others added.
-Its goal is to simplify your workflow, with less, more logical hotkeys, and more automated window management.
+Its goal is to simplify your workflow with some automated window management and less, more logical hotkeys.

-mmWM attempts to automate desktop switching when working with multiple windows.
-If a desktop is _full_, mmWM will open the window on the next desktop.
-Likewise, if a window is the only one on a desktop, mmWM will switch to the previous desktop when the window is killed.

 ![mmwm thumbnail](mmwm1.png)
 ![mmwm thumbnail](mmwm2.png)